pypy/pypy/pypy/doc/cpython_differences.rst

 Here are some more technical details.
-This issue affects the precise time at which ``__del__`` methods are called, which is not reliable in PyPy (nor Jython nor IronPython).
+This issue affects the precise time at which ``__del__`` methods are called, which is not reliable or timely in PyPy (nor Jython nor IronPython).
 It also means that **weak references** may stay alive for a bit longer than expected.
 This makes "weak proxies" (as returned by ``weakref.proxy()``) somewhat less
 useful: they will appear to stay alive for a bit longer in PyPy, and